awsdocs/application-auto-scaling-user-guide/doc_source/setup-awscli.md

    aws configure --profile adminuser
    ```

-   When prompted, specify the AWS access key and AWS secret access key of the IAM user to use with Application Auto Scaling\.
+   When prompted, specify the AWS access key and secret access key of the IAM user to use with Application Auto Scaling\.

    ```
    aws_access_key_id = adminuser access key ID